-42 Other grounds for challenge Are there any other bases on which an award may be challenged, and if so what?
+42 Are there any other bases on which an award may be challenged, and if so what?

 A party to a domestic arbitration may apply to the high court to have an award set aside on the ground that the tribunal exceeded its jurisdiction; was guilty of misconduct; or the award was procured fraudulently.